 In 2016 there were 135 road deaths in Norway (source: Department for Transport).
 This equates to 2.6 road deaths per 100,000 of population and compares to the UK average of 2.8 road deaths per 100,000 of population in 2016.

 Distances are great and driving takes longer than you might think.
 Narrow and winding roads may be hazardous and impassable, especially in winter.

 Car drivers must use winter tyres if there is snow or ice covering the roads.
 When winter tyres are used, they must be fitted on all wheels and must have a minimum tread depth of 3mm.
 You may also need to use studded tyres or snow chains for extra grip in icy conditions when permitted.
 You can find more information on the use of tyres and snow chains on the State Highways website.

 Keep headlights on at all times.
 Fines for exceeding the speed limit are high.
 On roads which are not marked with a priority sign (a yellow diamond), drivers must give way to traffic coming from the right.

 Alcohol limits for drivers are far stricter than UK levels.
 There are frequent roadside checks for alcohol.
 Penalties for driving under the influence are severe and can lead to a prison sentence.

-All vehicles with a maximum allowable total weight of over 3,500kg must be equipped with snow chains.
+Winter tyres are mandatory for heavy goods vehicles over 3.5 tonnes from 15 November to 31 Match, except on lift axles.
+These vehicles must also be equipped with tyres with a tread depth of at least 5mm and a sufficient number of snow chains.
 A truckers’ guide in English issued by the Norwegian Public Roads Administration can be found at Donna Diesel.